-If a student has a valid reason for not completing their Ph.D. within 9 quarters after advancing to candidacy (such as illness), the department may petition the Dean of Graduate Studies for an extension of reduced tuition on the student's behalf.
+If a student has a valid reason for not completing their Ph.D. within 9 quarters (such as illness), the department may petition the Dean of Graduate Studies for an extension of reduced tuition on the student's behalf.

 Leave of Absence (LOA)